What Does the British Royal Family Tree Look Like and What Is the Line of Succession to the Throne?

 Prince William and Kate Middleton welcomed three children Prince George, Princess Charlotte, and Prince Louis.
+Prince Harry and Meghan Markle have one son.
 Peter Phillips’ wife, Autumn, gave birth to two daughters, Savannah and Isla.
 And the queen’s granddaughter, Zara, and her husband Mike Tindall also have two girls named Mia and Lena.

 So where do each of these royals fall in the line of succession?